Treatment of Lyme disease consists of oral antibiotics, except for the following indications.

 Genotyping or phenotyping of B. burgdorferi is considered investigational.

-Other diagnostic testing is considered investigational including but not limited to “stand-alone” C6 peptide enzyme-linked immunosorbent assay or determination of levels of the B-lymphocyte chemoattractant CXCL13 for diagnosis or monitoring treatment.
+Other diagnostic testing is considered investigational including but not limited to “stand-alone” C6 peptide enzyme-linked immunosorbent assay, determination of levels of the B-lymphocyte chemoattractant CXCL13, or Outer surface protein A (OspA) antigen testing for diagnosis or monitoring treatment.